WEV is a non-profit. Why do you charge for services?

 Does WEV offer networking opportunities to local businesses?

 By getting involved in some of WEV's programs and events, you will find yourself not only networking, but making friends and having fun.
-Perhaps you could be a guest speaker at one of our classes, attend a graduation ceremony or WEV Connects event in your region, or add your business to our Business Directory (for WEV clients only)!
-If you have not already done so, sign up for our mailing list so you can stay up to date on all of WEV happenings!
+Perhaps you could be a guest speaker at one of our classes, attend a graduation ceremony, or WEV Connects event in your region!
+If you have not already done so, sign up for our e-newsletter or follow us on Facebook so you can stay up to date on all of WEV happenings!

 Can I buy a copy of the SET workbook?